 |“||A warlock's house is built of bones and lies.||”|

 Husbands and wives retain their possessions after marriage, however there is a marriage custom on the day of the wedding.
 A groom may ask for any one item from his bride’s possessions and the bride may ask for any one item of the groom’s possessions.
 Whatever is asked by either cannot be refused and is considered to now belong to the other.
 This is seen as a gift of devotion by the bride and groom to each other.

 A Game of Thrones

 A Clash of Kings

-Three representatives of Qarth - Pyat Pree, Xaro Xhoan Daxos and Quaithe - accompany Jhogo back to Vaes Tolorro after he was sent by Daenerys Targaryen to discover what lies near the abandoned city.
+Three representatives of Qarth - Pyat Pree, Xaro Xhoan Daxos and Quaithe - accompany Jhogo back to Vaes Tolorro after he is sent by Daenerys Targaryen to discover what lies near the abandoned city.
 The emissaries escort Daenerys and her khalasar to Qarth.
 On entering Qarth, Daenerys thinks the magnificence of the city cannot be denied.
 Her three young dragons are a marvel in the ancient city.

 Xaro Xhoan Daxos, a member of the Thirteen, offers her the hospitality of his palace while she and her khalasar are in Qarth which she accepts.
-Under his guidance of Daenerys seeks an audience with the Pureborn to plea with them in the Hall of a Thousand Thrones for their fleet of galleys, or part of it and some of their soldiers too.
-The Pureborn refuse her.
+Under his guidance Daenerys seeks an audience with the Pureborn to plea with them in the Hall of a Thousand Thrones for their fleet of galleys, or part of it and some of their soldiers.
+The Pureborn refuse her, however.

-As the rumor of living dragons had spread through the east seekers came to learn if the tale was true.
-Xaro Xhoan Daxos saw to it that the great and the humble alike offered some token to the Mother of Dragons.
-The trickle he started soon swelled to a flood,
+As the rumor of living dragons spreads through the east seekers come to learn if the tale is true.
+Xaro sees to it that the great and the humble alike offer some token to Daenerys, the Mother of Dragons.
+The trickle he starts soon swells to a flood.

-- Trader captains brought lace from Myr, chests of saffron from Yi Ti, amber and dragonglass out of Asshai.
+- Trader captains bring lace from Myr, chests of saffron from Yi Ti, amber and dragonglass out of Asshai.

-- Merchants offered bags of coin, silversmiths rings and chains.
+- Merchants offer bags of coin, silversmiths rings and chains.

-- Pipers piped for her, tumblers tumbled, and jugglers juggled, while dyers draped her in colors she had never known existed.
+- Pipers pipe for her, tumblers tumble, and jugglers juggle, while dyers drape her in colors she did not know exist.

-- A pair of Jogos Nhai presented her with one of their striped zorses, black and white and fierce.
+- A pair of Jogos Nhai present her with one of their striped zorses, black and white and fierce.